 Identify training needs

 Before you set up your programme carry out a training audit.
 Work out what the company needs and what your staff need, because if neither side can see any benefit then you won’t get anyone engaged - no matter how hard you try.

 Look for inefficiencies in your workplace that could be improved with training and put together a vision of what training looks like for your business.

 It’s important to develop learning objectives because if you don’t know exactly you where want to go with the training, then it probably won’t work.
-Having an end goal is not enough, you need to effectively signpost it along the way.
+Having an end goal is not enough - you need to effectively signpost it along the way.

 However, it’s vital that you define them not just for the individuals you wish to train, but for your company as a whole – how will their training impact on the company?
 What will each stage achieve for the business?

-Keep track of your training programme and ensure all employees complete the appropriate modules.
+Keep track of your training programme and ensure all employees complete the necessary modules.
 You can implement a training programme that begins as new employees join the company, particularly those programmes that relate to health and safety, company culture and general procedures.
 Once an employee has completed a particular programme it’s important to get feedback from them and sign off their training.